zetavg/chromium-website/site/chromium-os/developer-library/glossary/index.md

     Example: [amd64-generic:base](https://source.chromium.org/chromiumos/chromiumos/codesearch/+/HEAD:src/overlays/overlay-amd64-generic/profiles/base/)
 *   __stepping stone__: An intermediate OS version that a device must update to before it can upgrade to newer versions.  e.g. CrOS R50 must update to R72 before it can upgrade to R100.
-See the [release documentation](./releases.md#stepping-stones) for more information.
 *   __variant__:  A CrOS-specific deprecated mechanism, still in-use by some boards, to share settings across similar boards.
 *   __`USE` flag__: A Portage mechanism to enable/disable features for packages,